jakaspeh/jakaspeh.github.io/_posts/2016-01-11-data-races.md

 Nooo, the results are different!
 This happens because of a data race.
 Two threads are racing for the `{%raw%}numEven{%endraw%}` and when both are tying to increment it at the same time, strange stuff happens and the outcome is unpredictable.
-This is much worse than the example from the previous blog post.
+This is much worse than the example from the previous article.

 There are several solutions.
 We could count separately in every thread and then sum results together in the main thread.
 But if we would still like to count with